trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    where the spacing controls the number of elements in each direction.

    !!! note "Background grid"
        A background grid is required by HOHQMesh.
-If one is not present in the project dictionary and a user attempts to generate the mesh a warning is thrown.
+If one is not present in the `Project` and a user attempts to generate the mesh a warning is thrown.

 6. Adjust meshing parameters, if desired.
-For instance, one can adjust the polynomial `order` in the project dictionary for any curved boundaries by
+For instance, one can adjust the polynomial `order` in the `Project` for any curved boundaries by

    ```
    setPolynomialOrder!(p, order)